neo-ngd/NEO-Tutorial/en/9-smartContract/Implementation_of_NEP5.md

 	<img src="imgs/20190222-153941.png"/>
 </p>

 Let's test another transfer method in the NEP-5 standard.
-Open the invocation function tab and fill in the argumetns.
+Open the invocation function tab and fill in the arguments.
 The string part is the method of smart contract you want to call.
 Here we put `transfer`.
 In the array, the arguments are `from`,`to`,`amount`.
 The `From` address and `To` address are in the format of byte array which can be  changed by the wallet address.
 For instance, use this [tool link](https://peterlinx.github.io/DataTransformationTools/) which transfer the wallet address to byte array.
 For the `amount`, do not forget the 10^8 decimal.
 Here I want to transfer  250000000 my NEP-5 token from my account to other account

 <p align="center">
 	<img src="imgs/20190222-155235.png"/>